Mealman1551/ADC-build-repo/readme.md

 sudo apt install patchelf
 ```

-Please note, the Python 3.12.9 setups for both 64-bit and 32-bit are in the main folder.
+Please note, the Python 3.12.10 setups for both 64-bit and 32-bit are in the main folder.
 You can use these to install Python.

 ## Project Structure

 The repository includes the following key files and directories:

-- `ADC Archiver 1.2.0.py`: Main Python source code.
+- `ADC_Archiver_1.3.0.py`: Main Python source code.
 - `ico/`: Directory containing icon files.
 - `setup/`: Directory with setup-related scripts and configurations.
 - `static_src/`: Directory containing static source files.